huangwx8/DreamboatRPC/README.md

 ### Defining your Serivce Base Class

-Inherit `RpcServiceBase`, set the `ServiceName` to uniquely identify the RPC service, and add a function declaration for the RPC function with its parameters and return values.
+Inherit `RpcServiceBase`, set the `ServiceName` to uniquely identify the RPC service, and add a function declaration for the RPC function with its request and response.

 ```cpp
 class HelloServiceBase : public RpcServiceBase